Down but not out: properties of the molecular gas in the stripped Virgo Cluster early-type galaxy NGC4526: Line fluxes and ratios

 Integrated line intensity images (Figure \ref{fig:4526mom0s}) show that the distributions of all the detected molecules in NGC~4526 are broadly similar, and the molecules differ mainly in their signal-to-noise ratio and degree of central concentration.
 For example, the position-velocity slice in Figure \ref{fig:pvratio} shows that HCN is more centrally concentrated than \tweco, as the \tweco/HCN ratio increases with radius.

 We quantify the radial variations in the line ratios using three main techniques which all give similar answers.
-One method is to construct matched-resolution major axis position-velocity slices (e.g.\ Figure \ref{fig:pvratio}), integrate over radial regions, and compute the ratios of the corresponding sums in radial bins.
+In method 1 we create matched-resolution integrated intensity images, compute a line ratio directly for every pixel, and use the orientation and inclination of the disk to associate each pixel with its deprojected radial distance.
+Method 2 is to construct matched-resolution major axis position-velocity slices (e.g.\ Figure \ref{fig:pvratio}), integrate over radial regions, and compute the ratios of the corresponding sums in radial bins.
 Uncertainties for this method can be estimated from standard error propagation on the number of independent data points in the bin and also by varying the clip threshhold used to select pixels with signal.
 (We always use the same data volumes for both lines, to eliminate biases related to different line strengths.)
-Another method is to construct integrated spectra by summing the data cube over elliptical annuli of the appropriate position angle and inclination.
+Method 3 is to construct integrated spectra by summing the data cube over elliptical annuli of the appropriate position angle and inclination.
 We then carry out a least-squares optimization modeling a fainter line's annular spectrum as a multiple of the brighter line.
 This technique works because the distributions of all the species are broadly similar, so that the corresponding annular spectra all have the same shape.
 The uncertainty in the ratio can be characterized with standard $\chi^2$ goodness-of-fit criteria.
-Finally, we also create matched-resolution integrated intensity images, compute a line ratio directly for every pixel, and use the orientation and inclination of the disk to associate each pixel with its deprojected radial distance.
 Figures \ref{scatterplot} and \ref{scatterplot2} show comparisons of these methods for the CO isotopologue ratios and for a few other selected line ratios, indicating good agreement for all of them.
 Figures \ref{radialratios1} and \ref{radialratios2} show radial trends in other line ratios.

 In this section we present a large-scale overview of the relative intensities of the molecular lines in NGC~4526 with some qualitative comments on unusual aspects.
 In Section \ref{quantitative_ratios} we undertake more quantitative analysis of the physical conditions in the molecular gas.
 To summarize the qualitative aspects, we note that NGC~4526 is relatively bright in \thirco\ and the high-density tracers (HCN, \hcop, HNC, CN, and CS), when compared to many spirals.
 It has relatively faint emission in the shock tracers \chhhoh\ and HNCO, though it should be noted that existing observations of those species are biased towards active and starbursting galaxies.
 All of the line ratios between \tweco\ and other molecules, with the singular exception of \thirco, show strong radial gradients of factors of two to four over 1 kpc in radius.
 In contrast, there is limited or unmeasurable radial variation in \tweco(1$-$0)/\thirco(1$-$0) and the line ratios of any two high density tracers, such as HCN/\hcop, HCN/HNC, HCN/CS, \hcop/CS, HCN/HNCO, and \chhhoh/HNCO.